AnkitKu1234/WeatherAppp/README.md

 # WeatherAppp
-This is a weather App for checking the
+This is a weather App for checking the weather of different cities